Badminton at the 2012 Summer Olympics – Women's doubles: Group stage disqualifications

+A review into two matches in the badminton women's doubles competition played on 31 July was conducted after it appeared that, having already qualified for the knockout stages, players on both sides in each match had been attempting to lose their last group stage matches in order to gain a more favourable draw in the quarter-finals.

-The matches in question were between China's Wang Xiaoli / Yu Yang and South Korea's Jung Kyung-eun / Kim Ha-na in Group A, and South Korea's Ha Jung-eun / Kim Min-jung versus Indonesia's Meiliana Jauhari / Greysia Polii in Group C. After errors began occurring during routine shots in both matches, including shots going long and serves hitting the net, the crowd reacted angrily, and the first game in the match between Yu Yang and Wang Xiaoli of China and Jung Kyung Eun and Kim Ha Na of South Korea featured no rallies of more than four shots.
+The matches in question were between China's Wang Xiaoli / Yu Yang and South Korea's Jung Kyung-eun / Kim Ha-na in Group A, and South Korea's Ha Jung-eun / Kim Min-jung versus Indonesia's Meiliana Jauhari / Greysia Polii in Group C. After errors began occurring during routine shots in both matches, including shots going long and serves hitting the net, the crowd reacted angrily, and the first game in the match between Yu Yang and Wang Xiaoli of China and Jung Kyung-eun and Kim Ha-na of South Korea featured no rallies of more than four shots.

-A South Korean coach claims to have emulated China so as to avoid playing against another Korean team in the knockout stages before the final, and South Korean head coach Sung Han-kook said "Because they don't want to play the semi-final against each other, so we did the same.
+South Korean head coach Sung Han-kook said his pairs had emulated the Chinese tactics so as to avoid playing against another South Korean team in the knockout stages before the final: "Because they don't want to play the semi-final against each other, so we did the same.
 We didn't want to play the South Korean team again".

+In the second match, the tournament referee, Torsten Berg, initially issued a black card to disqualify the players, but this was rescinded after the teams' coaches and officials came onto the court and remonstrated with him.
+Play was allowed to continue while he monitored proceedings, and both the earlier match and this later match were ultimately played to a conclusion, completing the draw for the quarter-finals (groups B and D having concluded earlier in the day).